landor341/stp_triangle/readme.txt

 	If it's an active node, then after 10 seconds the other active node will realize it shut down and send out a new election alert.
 	If the shutdown node wasn't active, then nobody will notice until an update occurs to one of the other node triggering a new election message to be sent out.
 	In the case of a weird state occuring, the node that incorrectly receives a handshake when it believes it is not active automatically restarts its election process.
+	The worst possible case is that it takes 10 seconds for the Nodes to correct themselves, as they thought they were active but they were not.